-Minimalism as a Work Management Strategy: Finding Your Best Next Action
+Minimalism at Work: Finding Your Best Next Action

 By Jon Ogden, Senior Manager of Content Marketing at Workfront

 Warren Buffett is fond of saying, "You only have to do a very few things right in your life, so long as you don't do too many things wrong."